zettix/gjkj/README.md

 GJK is the Gilbert Johnson Keerthi Collision Detection Algorithm.
-In short, a clever decomposition of the dot product to see if two convex hulls, when combined in Minkowski Sum, contain the origin.
+In short, a clever decomposition of the dot product to see if two convex hulls, when subtracted in Minkowski Sum, contain the origin.

 ## Usage: